 Throughout his adult life, Gregory Hemingway struggled with gender dysphoria and tried to live as a woman — which irreparably damaged his relationship with his father.

-The acclaimed novelist Ernest Hemingway once remarked that his youngest son, Gregory Hemingway, had “the biggest dark side in the family except me.”
+The acclaimed novelist Ernest Hemingway once remarked that his youngest child, Gloria Hemingway, had “the biggest dark side in the family except me.”

-The two men did indeed share many demons, including bipolar disorder and alcoholism, and they frequently clashed while Ernest was still alive.
-But while his father became famous for writing about macho male characters, Gregory Hemingway sometimes dressed in women’s clothing and at one point tried to go by Gloria Hemingway.
+The two Hemingways did indeed share many demons, including bipolar disorder and alcoholism, and they frequently clashed while Ernest was still alive.
+But while her father became famous for writing about macho male characters, Gloria Hemingway pursued a life as a woman, changing her birth name from “Gregory” to “Gloria.”

-But reportedly, the father and son had more in common in this way, too, than either of them openly acknowledged.
+But reportedly, the two Hemingways had more in common in this way, too, than either of them openly acknowledged.

 Gregory Hancock Hemingway was born on Nov.
 12, 1931, in Kansas City, Missouri, to Ernest Hemingway and his second wife, Pauline, née Pfieffer.

-As a boy, Hemingway was outwardly athletic — a quality that pleased his father.
+As a child, Gloria Hemingway was outwardly athletic — a quality that pleased her father.

 But inside, Hemingway was drawn to classically feminine objects.
-When he was around 10 years old, he tried on his stepmother’s dress and nylons.
-His father caught him and went “berserk.”
+When she was around 10 years old, she tried on her stepmother’s dress and nylons.
+Her father caught her and went “berserk.”

 The Death That Finally Destroyed The Hemingways

-Gregory Hemingway continued to face opposition as he explored his gender identity.
-At age 19 in 1951, he was arrested at a Los Angeles movie theater, which his father later chalked up to “taking a mind-stimulating drug before such things were fashionable.”
-In reality, he’d been caught trying to use a women’s bathroom.
+Gloria Hemingway continued to face opposition as she explored her gender identity.
+At age 19 in 1951, she was arrested at a Los Angeles movie theater, which her father later chalked up to “taking a mind-stimulating drug before such things were fashionable.”
+In reality, she’d been caught trying to use a woman’s bathroom.

-His mother Pauline bailed him out, but when she called her now ex-husband to tell him what had happened, Ernest Hemingway exploded.
-For over an hour, he harangued Pauline and blamed her for their son’s behavior.
+Her mother Pauline bailed her out, but when Pauline called her now ex-husband to tell him what had happened, Ernest Hemingway exploded.
+For over an hour, he harangued Pauline and blamed her for Gloria’s behavior.

 Unbeknownst to anyone in the family, however, was that Pauline had an adrenal gland tumor.
 The stress of the call caused her adrenaline to spike, and she died suddenly that night.

-Ernest immediately turned the blame onto his son, telling him: “You killed your mother with that stunt in L.A.”
+Ernest immediately turned the blame onto Gloria, telling her, “You killed your mother with that stunt in L.A.”

-In the subsequent years, Gregory Hemingway struggled with guilt and depression, dropped out of school, and fled to Africa where, in very Ernest Hemingway-like fashion, he drank heavily and shot elephants.
+In the subsequent years, Gloria Hemingway struggled with guilt and depression, dropped out of school, and fled to Africa where, in very Ernest Hemingway-like fashion, she drank heavily and shot elephants.

-But over the years, Hemingway and his father would exchange a number of bitter letters to each other.
-Hemingway called his father a “gin-soaked, abusive monster,” and Ernest accused him of stealing a pair of nylons from one of his wives.
+But over the years, Hemingway and her father would exchange a number of bitter letters to each other.
+Hemingway called her father a “gin-soaked, abusive monster,” and Ernest accused her of stealing a pair of nylons from one of his wives.

 In 1959, Hemingway was accepted to medical school in Miami.
-He promptly investigated his mother’s death and found that she’d suffered from adrenal cancer and came to the conclusion that the stress of her last phone call likely killed her.
-Hemingway thus wrote to his father: “It wasn’t me who killed her, you bastard, you did.”
+She promptly investigated her mother’s death and found that she’d suffered from adrenal cancer and came to the conclusion that the stress of her last phone call likely killed her.
+Hemingway thus wrote to her father, “It wasn’t me who killed her, you bastard, you did.”

 Following the letter, Ernest became increasingly depressed.
-In 1961, he died by suicide — and his son blamed himself for the death of yet another parent.
+In 1961, he died by suicide — and his daughter blamed herself for the death of yet another parent.

-Gregory Hemingway’s final decades were troubled.
-His four marriages ended in divorce, and because he drank heavily, he lost his medical license.
+Gloria Hemingway’s final decades were troubled.
+Her four marriages ended in divorce, and because she drank heavily, she lost her medical license.

-He continued to try to live as a woman, and in 1995, Hemingway underwent sex reassignment surgery.
-According to his daughter, after the surgery, Hemingway mostly identified as a woman but answered to both Gregory and Gloria, as well as to both masculine and feminine pronouns.
+She continued to try to live as a woman, and in 1995, Hemingway underwent sex reassignment surgery.
+According to her daughter, after the surgery, Hemingway mostly identified as a woman but answered to both Gregory and Gloria, as well as to both masculine and feminine pronouns.

 “I’ve spent hundreds of thousands of dollars trying not to be a transvestite,” Hemingway told the Washington Post in 1987.